 - Potlucks will not be allowed.

-- Any food truck or ice cream truck participating in temporary events, complete the temporary food truck/ice cream truck application.
+- Any food truck or ice cream truck participating in temporary events must complete the temporary food truck/ice cream truck application.

 At a minimum, the applicant must provide:

-- What food(s) will be served at the event
+- A list of what food(s) will be served at the event

 - ServSafe certification